-To make up for the income loss, I cut my expenses (one example is that I live in a really crappy apartment), and I focus on increasing my blog income to make up the difference in lost income.
+To make up for the income loss, I cut my expenses (one example is that I live in a really crappy apartment), and I focused on increasing my blog income to make up the difference in lost income.

 My new career as a financial planner provides me with fulfilling work and work-life balance so that I have time to blog outside of my job.
 It’s a win-win for me.

-A Look At My Debt and Blog Income In Numbers
+A Look At My Debt And Blog Income In Numbers

 To take a specific look at how my blog income has help me change careers and pay off my debt, here’s a look at my annual blog income so far: